-Over the years NCC staff, along with volunteers, have installed new foot bridges and improved trails on the reserve to improve recreational access for hikers and protect the surrounding habitat.
-There is a connected network of hiking trails that vary in difficulty and length for visitors to explore, all of which have interpretive signage explaining the natural history and features of the area.
+Over the years NCC staff, along with volunteers, have installed new foot bridges and improved trails on the reserve to improve access for hikers and protect the surrounding habitat.
+There is a connected network of hiking trails that vary in difficulty and length for visitors to explore.
+All trails on the property have interpretive signage explaining the natural history and features of the area.

 The heart of a small town

-Known locally as "the Mingay" after the family who originally owned and donated the land, the Creemore Nature Preserve is an important part of the community.
+Known locally as "the Mingay," after the family who originally owned and donated the land, the Creemore Nature Preserve is an important part of the community.
 Rich in human history, this area was long inhabited by both Indigenous peoples and more recent settlers.
 NCC started working on the property in 1997, but the trails through the forest were already well-known to local nature-lovers.
-Creemore comes from the Irish "Croí Mór," meaning "big heart” in Gaelic – and the town is true to its name in supporting and caring for this important local natural gem.
+Creemore comes from the Irish "Croí Mór," meaning "big heart” in Gaelic.
+The town is true to its name in supporting and caring for this important local natural gem.